Go Away White: Critical reception

 Ned Raggett of AllMusic wrote, "perhaps the best and most surprising thing about Go Away White is that it doesn't resemble Burning from the Inside or any other Bauhaus album – rather than trying to recapture the past, the four members sought to meet in the middle where they had ended up, at least in part".
 D. Shawn Bosler of Pitchfork called it an "impressive and surprisingly true-to-form swan song".
 Jason Heller of The A.V.
 Club wrote, "While many cult bands can't make a dignified comeback to save their lives, the raw, slithering, true-to-its-roots Go Away White is more than a swansong.
 It's a minor masterpiece that proves Bauhaus has been nicely preserved."

 On the other hand, Drowned in Sound wrote, "There's indisputable evidence that the sonic territory they forged was vital at the time and has remained influential, but in the year 2007 we have gatekeepers to dramatic, fearless rock twice as vital.
 Nick Cave, for one, cannot be killed...
 Bauhaus are a stone mausoleum by comparison, standing stately, but of another time."
 Under the Radar wrote, "It's disappointing that this epilogue couldn't have been crafted with more care."

+Barry Walters of Spin observed, "Bauhaus may have godfathered goth at the end of the 1970s, but their combustive early dance singles like “Kick in the Eye” could give most current disco-rock trendies a smackdown.
+For their first studio disc in 25 years, the English quartet flit from riff-fueled social criticism to anguished balladry, often sounding more like a cross between singer Peter Murphy’s brooding solo efforts and splinter group Love and Rockets’ buzzing groove rock than the dubbed-up glampunk band that birthed both.
+Yet even a tastefully matured Bauhaus produce enough fractured guitar and howling melodrama to wake the undead."